avafinger/bpi-m64-firmware/readme.md

         - Your monitor will switch to HDMI 1080p

+        - Led Blue will show a heartbeat activitiy and Green Led will light when eMMC is in use (kernel 3.10.105 only)

     b.  **If you don't see any of this signs during boot, you most likely have run into the following**

         - Bad SD card even if does not show bad track or errors, try with another brand and size

-        - PSU Under power or under voltage, use a good PSU, at least 2.5A and 5v output guarantee
+        - PSU Under power or under voltage, use a good PSU, at least 2.5A and 5v output guarantee (**DCIN**)

     c.  **Check for SD card integrity**

+        unmount the SD CARD fisrt:
-        sudo fsck.vfat -a /dev/sdX1 (where X is your SD card letter [b,c..] sudo fsck.ext4 -f /dev/sdX2  (where X is your SD card letter [b,c..]
+        sudo umount /dev/sdX (where X is your SD card letter [b,c..]) sudo fsck.vfat -a /dev/sdX1 (where X is your SD card letter [b,c..]) sudo fsck.ext4 -f /dev/sdX2  (where X is your SD card letter [b,c..])

-    d. ** DO NOT ** Power the board with microUSB, use the DCIN
+    d. **DO NOT** Power the board with microUSB, use the DCIN (power barrel)

+**Have i missed something or you found wrong or improper information/language grammar or spelling?**

+    Just let me know and i fix it ASAP

 *** WIP ***

 History Log: